London Pass

 - Transfers to attractions

-Spending four days in London and want to get to the must-see?
-The London Explorer Pass is the fastest and most practical way to get to know the must-see London, because it gives you a choice of the best attractions in the city.
+Spending four days in London and want to get to the must-sees?
+The London Explorer Pass is the fastest and most practical way to see the must-see London, because it gives you a choice of the best attractions in the city.
 Unlike the London Pass, which is organized by days, in this pass you choose by number of attractions to visit.

-- Pay only for the number of attractions you want to visit (up to 7)
+- You pay only for the number of attractions you want to visit (up to 7).

-- Includes access to the sightseeing bus and Thames River Cruises
+- Includes access to the sightseeing bus and cruises on the Thames.

-- Ideal for those who want to visit the must-see sights at the best price
+- Ideal for those who want to visit the must-see attractions at the best price.

-With the London Pass Explorer you will have access to places that you must visit and others that, although they are not understood as "must-see", can give a different touch to your trip, especially if you go with children.
+With the London Pass Explorer you will have access to places that you must visit and others that, although not understood as a "must see", can give a different touch to your trip, especially if you go with children.

 You can choose between 3, 4, 5 or 7 attractions from its list of the 31 attractions it offers in total.
-This can save you up to 35% on the standard ticket price, always without long lines and with a useful digital guide.
+This can save you up to 35% on the standard price of the tickets, always without long lines and with a useful digital guide.

 - London Big Bus sightseeing bus